Digital marketing gets you in front of potential customers. The right strategy leads them to convert.

-No matter the content you create, you want to make sure it’s accurate, helpful, and targeted.
-The more content you create, the more industry topics you can cover, and the more likely you are to be found on SERPs by those in search of what you have to offer.
+No matter the content you create, you want to make sure it’s accurate, helpful, and keyword targeted.
+The more deliverables you publish and promote, the more industry topics you can cover.
+This makes your site more likely to surface in organic search results for people seeking what you have to offer.

-You can even take things a step further by partnering with another brand on a piece of content, such as an infographic, webinar, or guest blog.
-This expands your reach, helps you build a professional network, and boosts your credibility as a reliable source.
+Pro tip: You can take things a step further by partnering with another brand (with a similar audience but not a competitor) on something like an infographic, webinar, or guest blog.
+This expands your reach, helps build your professional network, and boosts your brand’s credibility.

 6. Email newsletters

-As Digital Marketing Institute reports, you’re six times more likely to get a click-through from an email campaign than from a tweet.
-Newsletters can be a powerful acquisition channel if you follow a few key strategies.
-The most successful newsletters:
+As Campaign Monitor reports, you’re six times more likely to get a click-through from an email campaign than from a tweet.

 - Offer a tactical takeaway (like a pro tip, discount, or statistic)